 Sam has particular interest and expertise in Latin America and developing / emerging markets more broadly, including recent work on:

-Before joining Ergon in March 2018, Sam was a postdoctoral research associate in London working on a range of academic research projects concerning international labour standards in the context of trade relations, comparative democratization, and the international relations of Latin America.
-Previously, he completed an MA in Latin American Studies and a PhD in Comparative Politics, both at University College London.
+Before joining Ergon in March 2018, Sam was a postdoctoral research associate in London, where his research focused on labour relations in the context of international trade, political and electoral behaviour, and comparative democratization.
+He holds an MA in Latin American Studies and a PhD in Comparative Politics, both from University College London.

 Sam has lived, worked, and conducted extensive field research in several Latin American countries and, more recently, in Central Asia.
 He retains a broad interest in international political economy, including political and electoral behaviour, and in social science research methodology.